walkenho/walkenho.github.io/_posts/2019-04-16-introduction-to-bash.md

 ### Interacting with Text Files
 Now that we know how to move files around, we also want to do sth useful with them.

 There are four main options to access the content of a text file.
 I recommend just trying them out to see what they do and how they behave differently.
-These are the commands:
 ```
-# print whole text file to screen
+# prints whole file to screen
 cat mytextfile

-# print text file to screen one screenful at a time
+# prints file to screen one screenful at a time
 more mytextfile

-# print text file allowing for backwards movement returning to previous screen view after finishing
+# prints file to screen, allowing for backwards movement and returns to previous screen view after finishing
 # note: less does not require the whole text to be read and therefore will start faster on large text files then more or text-editors
 less mytextfile

-# use a text editor (for example vi)
+# use a text editor (for example nano or here vi)
 vi mytextfile
 ```
+About the choice of editor: Personally, I am a big fan of Vim.
+However, I do admit that it does have the kind of learning curve which can be a bit intimidating at first.
+If you feel like starting out with sth a bit more beginner-friendly, you could take a look at nano.
+However, keep VIM in mind for the future, the speed-up for textprocessing is amazing once you know your way around.

 You can also show only the first or last n rows of a document
 ```